nsec/nsec-badge/README.md

 ### Dependencies

 The nF52 firmware depends on the Nordic SDK v14.2.0.
 You can download and extract the SDK by typing `make nordicsdk` in the `nrf52` directory.
-I will also be done automatically when building the first time.
+It will also be done automatically when building the first time.

-The nRF52 also uses the s132 "SoftDevice" v5.0.0 to painlessly enable Bluetooth Low Energy (BLE), which comes with the SDK.
-Use
+The nRF52 also uses the s132 "SoftDevice" v5.0.0 to painlessly enable Bluetooth Low Energy (BLE).
+The SoftDevice is distributed as a blob with the SDK, and is found at `nrf52/nordicsdk/softdevice/s132/hex/s132_nrf52_5.0.0_softdevice.hex`.

-`make builds/s132_nrf52_5.0.0_softdevice.elf` to create the ELF file from Nordic's binary distribution.
+NOTE: The Nordic SDK and the SoftDevice aren't free software.
+The licence agreement is available at

-NOTE: The Nordic SDK and the SoftDevice isn't free software.
-The licence agreements (`nordicsdk_licence_agreement.txt` and `s132_nrf52_5.0.0_licence_agreement.txt`) will be downloaded as well.
+    nrf52/nordicsdk/softdevice/s132/hex/s132_nrf52_5.0.0_licence-agreement.txt

 The stm32 requires the [opencm3](http://libopencm3.org/) library.
 The library is setup as a git submodule.
 Typing `git submodule init` and `git submodule